ForgeRock/sdk-sample-apps/reactjs-todo/README.md

     );
   }
 ```
 The two important items to focus on are the `callback.getInputValue()` and the `callback.setInputValue()`.
-The `getInputValue` retrieves any existing value that may be provided by ForgeRock, and the `setInputValue` sets the user’s input on the callback while they are typing (i.e. onChange).
+The `getInputValue` retrieves any existing value that may be provided by Ping AIC, and the `setInputValue` sets the user’s input on the callback while they are typing (i.e. onChange).
 Since the callback is passed from the Form to the components by "reference" (not by "value"), any mutation of the callback object within the Text (or Password) component is also contained within the step object in Form.

-Now that the form is rendering and submitting, add conditions to the Form component for handling the success and error response from ForgeRock.
+Now that the form is rendering and submitting, add conditions to the Form component for handling the success and error response from Ping AIC.
 This condition handles the success result of the authentication journey.
 Back to the `form.js` file add the following:

 ```sh
 @@ collapsed @@